allegro/blog/_posts/2022-09-19-vanilla-js-is-not-dead.md

 and re-renders.
 Also, state changes affect many parts of the DOM.
 You surely know it is a great use case for libraries like React, where state changes trigger a reconciliation algorithm, which figures out what has changed and operates on an effective layer called Virtual DOM.
 I don’t think this approach requires any more explanation, as it’s the most popular approach in the frontend world nowadays.
-We just write one piece of code, run renderToString() on a server and hydrate() on a client, that’s it.
+We just write one piece of code, run renderToString() on the server and hydrate() on the client, that’s it.

 ## Conclusions
 The presented approach may sound artificially complicated, but it does do its job.
 Using a sledgehammer to crack a nut